kevin-chalmers/set10108/labs/lab07/README.md

 You have enough information to run this kernel.
 I would recommend using matrices that are square and setting all the values of the matrices to 1.
 The value of each element of the output matrix will then be the dimension of the square matrix (e.g. a `64 * 64` matrix will mean each element of the output is 64).

-If you get really stuck, the Heterogeneous Computing with OpenCL book will help.
+If you get really stuck, *Heterogeneous Computing with OpenCL* will help.